anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

-* **Revelation 5.1-10** begins a three-part non-sequential series about Jesus in Revelation (replacing the RCL readings: 1 Corinthians 6.12-20; 7.29-31; 8.1-13), and is about the 'Lion' who is a 'Lamb', and who is 'worthy to take the scroll'.
+* **Revelation 5.1-10** begins a three-part non-sequential series about the revelation of Jesus' glory in Revelation (replacing the RCL readings: 1 Corinthians 6.12-20; 7.29-31; 8.1-13), and is about the 'Lion' who is a 'Lamb', and who is 'worthy to take the scroll'.
 * **John 1.43-51** has Jesus calling Philip and Nathanael, who asks, 'Where did you come to know me?' **1 Samuel 3.1-10 [11-20]** is about God calling Samuel. **Psalm 139.1-5, 12-18** (EV: 1-6, 13-18) [or 139.1-9 (EV: 1-10)] says, 'O Lord, you have searched me out and known me'.

 Year C

-* **John 2.1-11** (see BCP)
+* **John 2.1-11** (see BCP) is the account of Jesus turning water into wine, by which he 'revealed his glory' (an Epiphany theme).

 ## Epiphany 3